 3 Crucial Benefits of Having a Business Mentor

-A proactive step you can take to insure your small business will succeed would be to bring on a mentor.
+A proactive step you can take to ensure your small business will succeed would be to bring on a business mentor.
 This might become one of the most beneficial business relationships you enter into.
-Here are some of the benefits of having a small business mentor:

 Months (and sometimes years) before you "cut the ribbon" on your business, you'll put together a business plan.
 This becomes your operating manual.
 You'll pull in research, work out the numbers and leave no stone unturned.
 Or so you think.
 A business mentor can take one look at that plan and spot the weak spot.
 It will probably be something you never saw coming.
 That is what having a fresh perspective is all about.